Trojaner/RAS_Simplified/README.md

 # Simplified RAS
-This fork removed flash attention support and triton fused kernels to simplify integration.
+This fork removed flash attention support and triton fused kernels to simplify integration and lower requirements.
 Added back support for Stable Diffusion 3.5 as well by backporting changes from diffusers.

 <p align="center">